TDC28/Qalendar/README.md

 ```

 > [!NOTE]
-> The frontend for Qalendar is still a work in progress.
-To try Qalendar from the terminal, change the branch from 'main' to 'test'.
+> To try Qalendar from the terminal, change the branch from 'main' to 'test'.

 ## Using Qalendar

-Using Qalendar requires you to run the backend and the frontend locally, since the project is not hosted (and likely never will be).
+Using Qalendar requires you to run the backend and the frontend locally, since the project is not hosted (and never will be).

 - Frontend
 ```bash